Vyral/gary-jacklin-recruiting/_drafts/get-back-to-basics-during-a-recession.md

 {% include youtube.html %}

+<center><em>Today I’ll explain what I meant when I told clients, “Yes, there’s a recession, but I just chose not to participate.”</em></center>

-I don’t know about you, but I’m hearing an overwhelming amount of noise out there about a recession.
+<br>I don’t know about you, but I’m hearing an overwhelming amount of noise out there about a recession.
 It’s important to recognize in times like these that, for any market, fear is a greater motivator than the opportunity gained.

 Based on what you’ve probably been hearing, you’re thinking, “Oh my gosh, what am I going to do?
 A recession is coming, the sky is falling, and I’ll be out of business\!”